 - Arrange for patients to be hospitalized

-Students in SJVC’s Medical Office Administration program receive the training necessary to provide basic administrative support in a variety of healthcare settings.
+Students in SJVC’s Medical Office Administration certificate program receive the training necessary to provide basic administrative support in a variety of healthcare settings.
 Students in the program learn medical insurance principles, medical office operations, human relations, and medical law.
-Some of the courses taken by our Medical Office Administration students include*:
+Some of the medical office classes taken by our Medical Office Administration students include*:

 - HCP 203: Medical Office Management – This class helps students develop the fundamental administrative and communication skills needed to work in a medical office, students will distinguish the skills needed to manage a medical office including using electronic medical software.
 Students will analyze legal and ethical scenarios following HIPAA regulations and how to provide excellent customer service.
 Students will also identify the responsibilities that come with managing an office and practice the professional behavior needed in the healthcare setting.